leolaurindo/obsidian-folder-indexer/README.md

 - Not an official Obsidian plugin (though it can be integrated with existing plugins or scheduling tools).
 - Requires a manual or scheduled run every time you add files or want a new MOC.

+# Next steps

+- A `.sh` creator;
+- Frontmatter yaml customization (currently, can be customized only if changed inside the `update_index.ps1` script);
+- Ways to quickly insert new folders inside `parameters.json` without needing to manually open and insert new map of parameters;

 # Contributing

-- I would love this *javscripted* into an obsidian community plugin-
+- I would love this *javscripted* into an obsidian community plugin.